IsraaTahon/rock-paper-scissors/README.md

 * Rock, Paper or Scissor

-THis im my implementation to the project Rock, Paper or Scissor from Udacity.
+This projct my implementation to the project Rock, Paper or Scissor from Udacity nanodegree.

 * How to play?